- When does the USPTO issue an ornamental refusal?

 - What are the next steps?

-We will generally refuse your application as ornamental if your specimen shows that the use of your mark is only decorative or ornamental.
-That is, when use of your mark does not clearly identify the source of your goods and distinguish them from the goods of others; which is required for proper trademark use.
+We will generally refuse your application as ornamental if your specimen shows that the use of your trademark is only decorative or ornamental.
+That is, when use of your trademark does not clearly identify the source of your goods and distinguish them from the goods of others; which is required for proper trademark use.

 - A quote prominently displayed across the front of a t-shirt, such as “The Pen is Mightier than the Sword.”
 Most purchasers would perceive the quote as a decoration, and would not think that it identifies the manufacturer of the t-shirts (the source of the t-shirts could be Hanes® or Champion®, for example, as shown by the neck-tag).